Testing for All, Safety, and Bowes State-of-the-Art Technology Underscore Return Plans

 Korean Translation | Mandarin Translation

-We are excited to launch the new academic year with you and have worked diligently the last several weeks to create a healthy campus environment With safety as the top priority for students, faculty, and staff, and based on what we know and the resources available to us now, we have outlined the following plan for the Fall 2020 semester.
+We are excited to launch the new academic year with you and have worked diligently to create a healthy campus environment.
+With safety as the top priority for students, faculty, and staff, and based on what we know and the resources available to us now, we have outlined the following plan for the Fall 2020 semester.

 As the construction team is putting the final touches on the new dorm rooms at the Bowes Center, we must update the move-in days to October 10 and 11.
 Within the next week you will receive a survey which will help our team plan for your arrival, including quarantine and testing.